Symmetric Representation Rings are $\lambda$-Rings: Symmetric representations

 We assume that the reader is familiar with the basic notions surrounding such group schemes and their representations as can be found in \cite{Waterhouse} and \cite{Jantzen} or \cite{Serre}.
 In particular, while the basic notions involved in the statement of our main theorem are recalled below, we undertake no attempt to explain the structure and representation theory of reductive groups used in the proof.

 The terms \define{representation} of \(G\) and \(G\)-\define{module} are used interchangeably to denote a \emph{finite-dimensional} \(F\)-vector space \(M\) together with a natural \(A\)-linear action of \(G(A)\) on \(M\otimes A\) for every \(F\)-algebra \(A\).
-Equivalently, such a representation may be viewed as a group homomorphism
+Equivalently, such a representation may be viewed as a group homomorphism \(G\to \GL{}(M)\).
+Given two \(G\)-modules \(M\) and \(N\), the set of \(G\)-equivariant morphisms from \(M\) to \(N\) is denoted \(\Hom_G(M,N)\).